"Green Laundry Detergents" that really are "Green"

 How to Find a Safe Natural Laundry Detergent

-Only buy detergents which their ingredients are clearly and specifically stated.
-Many “natural” detergents include in their list of ingredients the name “surfactant”.
-However, as we have seen, few ingredients which might fit into this group are necessarily really safe.
-Even plant based surfactants often carry with them dangerous impurities that arose from the manufacturing process, and which can not be completely removed.
-Do not buy a detergent simply because it states on the label that it is ecologically friendly, or that it is non-toxic or bio degradable.
 Since most substances do eventually break down, and since even conventional cleaning products are designed with this in mind, the term “biodegradable” is not an indicator of a safe detergent.
-And, the definition of toxin changes depending who is defining a toxin.
+Just because a detergent is “biodegradable” does not necessarily mean it is not toxic.
+Also, the definition of toxin changes depending who is defining a toxin.
 The industry likes to define toxin in terms of risk.
-Choose old fashioned "no risk" ingredients, not "low risk" commercial alternatives.
+It is better to choose old fashioned “no risk” ingredients, not “low risk” commercial alternatives.
 This means you really have to read the fine print when buying laundry detergents, and only choose those cleaning products which use simple ingredients such as washing soda, and soap powder.

 Do not use detergents that contain enzymes when cleaning carpets and upholstery.
 Digestive type enzymes, added to a detergent, can increase the effectiveness of other cleaning agents by actively digesting stain materials on the laundry.
-A well rinsed laundry will not carry traces of the enzymes once the wash is finished, so enzyme use in laundry detergents should be ok.
+A well rinsed laundry will not carry traces of the enzymes once the wash is finished, so enzyme use in laundry detergents should be OK.
 But, upholstery and carpet cleaning techniques do not necessarily completely remove all traces of cleaning substances from the area, and enzymes which remain in the fibers of these household items may become air borne and lead to asthma and respiratory allergies in susceptible individuals.

 Certified Green Laundry Detergents